JanLHai/JanLHai/README.md

-- 👋 Hi, I’m @JanLHai
+- 👋 Hi, I’m Jan Haider
 - 👀 I’m interested in Appdevelopment
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter and C++
 <!-- - 📫 How to reach me ...

 JanLHai/JanLHai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.